lzh355/Efficient-DL-for-beam-prediction-with-DataAug/README.md

-# Efficient Learning for mmWave Beam Prediction with Data Augmentation
+# Efficient Training of mmWave Beam Prediction Models: A Data Augmentation Approach

 This folder includes deep learning codes and corresponding results.